-Students will explore three main areas related to saving the environment.
+- Students will explore three main areas related to saving the environment.
 Some useful online resources are listed below, but you may want to collect other resources in advance to have available for students.
 Not all the online resources provided are geared towards students, so consider reviewing them before the students to collect useful information.

 Students are instructed to work with a partner to select and explore one of the suggested websites.
-Feel free to assign students to larger groups to accommodate your classroom size and needs.

-Students will use the table provided to collect information from their selected site.
+Feel free to assign students to larger groups to accommodate your classroom size and needs. - Students will use the table provided to collect information from their selected site.
 Each website presents a significant amount of information and students will not be able to explore everything in one class period.
-Encourage students to do a high-level review of the information presented.

-- Review Website 10 minutes Instruct students to spend the first 10 minutes reviewing the website. - Review and Notice 10 minutes Have students spend the next 10 minutes going over the site again and looking specifically for information for the "notice" column. - Wonder 5 minutes Next, have students spend 5 minutes and move onto completing the 'Wonder' column. - Review Findings 5 minutes The last five minutes can be spent collecting any final thoughts from their final review. - After reviewing their selected websites, students will explore the three main concepts using the information they collected and any additional resources such as textbooks, other websites, etc. While defining these terms, students may encounter words they do not know.
+Encourage students to do a high-level review of the information presented. - Consider setting a time limit and prompting students to complete each section of the table at set times.
+For example you can provide 35 minutes for the overall activity. - Review Website 10 minutes Instruct students to spend the first 10 minutes reviewing the website. - Review and Notice 10 minutes Have students spend the next 10 minutes going over the site again and looking specifically for information for the "notice" column. - Wonder 5 minutes Next, have students spend 5 minutes and move onto completing the 'Wonder' column. - Review Findings 5 minutes The last five minutes can be spent collecting any final thoughts from their final review. - After reviewing their selected websites, students will explore the three main concepts using the information they collected and any additional resources such as textbooks, other websites, etc. While defining these terms, students may encounter words they do not know.
 Consider keeping a running list of these words on display in the classroom and with their definitions for future reference. - Students will submit a summary of their research to be shared with the class.
 The summary can be in the form of a written paragraph, tables or charts or even a creative drawing.
 Depending on your classroom setting, these can be submitted in person or electronically.
 All submissions can be compiled in one document and distributed to students to review and discuss.
 (If you have a larger class size, consider dividing the submissions into 3-4 separate documents and distributing them randomly to the other students.)
 You can facilitate a class discussion based on the students' summaries using a variety of formats - as a full class in-person, in small groups using breakout rooms in a virtual meeting or using a discussion board or similar platform.